Cookies Policy

 Responsible: Eduardo Blanco Ollero; eduardo.blanco@uca.es

-Description: Comprehensive characterisation of the thermophysical and rheological properties of colloidal suspensions is offered.
-The equipment described in the Thermophysical and Rheological Properties Laboratory infrastructure will be used for this purpose.
-The team leaders offer to carry out the measurements and analyse the results obtained, producing reports with a full discussion of the results.
-The type of sample under study may vary, although the research team has extensive experience in the study of nanofluids and phase-change materials and their applications in both solar thermal energy and thermal energy storage processes, in which the analysis of thermophysical and rheological properties is vital.
-The development of collaborations in this area, thanks to the infrastructure described, is of great interest.
+Description: We offer a comprehensive characterisation of the thermophysical and rheological properties of colloidal suspensions.
+To this end, we will use the equipment described in the Thermophysical and Rheological Properties Laboratory infrastructure.
+The team leaders will carry out the measurements and analyse the results obtained, producing reports that include a full discussion of the findings.
+The type of sample under study may vary, although the research team has extensive experience in the study of nanofluids and phase-change materials, and in their applications in both solar thermal energy and thermal energy storage processes, where the analysis of thermophysical and rheological properties is vital.
+The development of collaborations in this field, thanks to the infrastructure described, is of great interest.

 Description: Three-dimensional scanning of all types of objects and parts with precision for metrology applications, enabling 3D printing formats to be obtained, as well as dimensional inspection of parts.
 The devices are portable, so work can be carried out in locations other than the laboratory.
 Different output formats can be used for the scan results: .dae, .fbx, .ma, .obj, .ply, .stl, .txt, .wrl, .x3d, .x3dz, .zpr, .3mf.
 The hourly rate for the researcher is supplemented by other costs depending on the volume of the part.
 For parts measuring between 0.8 and 10 m3, the additional cost will be €140.
 Travel costs will be added for work carried out outside the Smart Manufacturing Lab.
 Those requesting the service will describe the work to be carried out to the person in charge in order to assess its feasibility and determine the detailed budget and terms under which it can be carried out.
 Other proposals for collaboration will be subject to assessment.